-Parents saw recreational screen media as helping their child's important school-related abilities Less than 1⁄4 of parents reported that their child's recreational screen media negatively impacted their school readiness and other abilities.
-Helped Neither
+Parents saw recreational screen media as helping their child's important school-related abilities

 Many parents found that their child's overall well-being was helped when their child used screen media for...
-Socializing Talking with friends Using social media

-Screen media both encouraged and interfered with different activities this summer of parents reported that their child experienced one or more of these physical symptoms at least sometimes.
+Screen media both encouraged and interfered with different activities this summer

-Encouraged

-Neither

-Interfered

 While the highest percentage of parents reported that their child's screen media interfered with outdoor time and sleep, many also reported that it encouraged their children's pursuit of hobbies and interests.